Orage Nina Review

 Our Analysis and Test Results

 We've tested many incarnations of this jacket over the years and love it for its comfort and cute style.
 The latest version features Dermizax waterproof breathable fabric.
 The colors are updated for this season, too.
 We're linking to the updated model, but note that our text in this review refers to our prior experience with the Nina jacket.

 Our lady testers love the Orage Nina.
 It is a flattering design and has soft and comfortable materials that keep you warm and looking good.
 You'll want to be wearing the Nina from the first chair to après ski.
 It has fun, unique ski features with a reasonable price tag.

 The Nina uses a 100% polyester "Prime 20 4Way Stretch" fabric with a Durable Water Repellent coating (DWR).
-This combination seems to repel water nicely, and it beads on the surface of the fabric.
-We have started to notice that the DWR may be wearing off and will need to be re-treated for next season because this jacket has seen so much use and is so popular with our testers!
-We prefer Gore-Tex fabric like on the Patagonia Primo Down - Women's or the Arc'teryx Sentinel - Women's for when things get wet — we know it does a good job at keeping moisture out!
+This combination seems to repel water nicely, and it beads on the fabric's surface.
+We have started to notice that the DWR may be wearing off and will need to be re-treated for next season because this jacket has seen so much use and is popular with our testers.
+We prefer Gore-Tex fabric for when things get wet — we know it does a good job of keeping moisture out.

-Because the fabric is so soft and stretchy, snow seems to stick to it when it is warm outside, which is just slightly annoying.
+Because the fabric is so soft and stretchy, snow seems to stick to it when it is warm outside, which is slightly annoying.
 We did not notice any drafts through the zippers when traveling at high speeds, and it has a cute little draft collar around the back of the neck to keep icy cold air from creeping down your spine.
-The Nina's hood goes over a helmet relatively well, although it doesn't have quite as much coverage as the massive Sentinel or Patagonia Snowbelle hoods.
-We like the hood's drawcords, they are easy to tighten with gloves on.
+The Nina's hood goes over a helmet relatively well, although it doesn't have quite as much coverage as we'd like.
+We like the hood's drawcords; they are easy to tighten with gloves.